fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 JavaScript code requires reloading the web page every time any change is made.
 [live-server](https://www.npmjs.com/package/live-server) is a web server that automatically reloads the page when a file changes.
-Sounds like a small detail, but manually reloading pages can quickly become time consuming in the development workflow.
+Sounds like a small detail, but manually reloading pages can quickly become-time consuming in the development workflow.

 Once a web server is in place, we can start the typical development workflow: write code, test code, and (inevitably) debug code.

-In the follow in sections we will put in place a set of tools for these steps.
+In the following in sections we will put in place a set of tools for these steps.

 **NOTE:** Some of the items in these sections are opinions, clouded by the biases of the author.
 Whenever possible, the author explains the reason for